Leonild/cooperativism-vote-service/README.md

 - docker-compose
 - Apache Maven 3.6.3
 - JDK 1.8
+- Internet connection to API integration

 ## Quick Start database
-- Go inside of directory and run this command `docker-compose up -d`
+- Go inside of directory and run this command `docker-compose up -d`, if you get a error, run in admin mode (sudo)

 ## How to start the Cooperativism Vote Service application